State Information

 Does your state have policy or guidance related to instruction and/or professional development

 Yes.
-There is a professional learning component of the Georgia Early Literacy Act which requires training for all K-3rd grade teachers on the science of reading , structured literacy, and foundational reading skills.The bill also requires that all early learning teachers in programs licensed by the Department of Early Care and Learning receive training on developmentally appropriate evidence based literacy instruction.
+There is a professional learning component of the Georgia Early Literacy and Dyslexia Act which requires training for all K-3rd grade teachers on the science of reading , structured literacy, and foundational reading skills.The bill also requires that all early learning teachers in programs licensed by the Department of Early Care and Learning receive training on developmentally appropriate evidence based literacy instruction.

 Has your state reviewed standards for alignment to the science of reading?